Erotic spanking: Implements

 Whilst a spanking may be simply given with the palm of the hand, the use of spanking implements is common within erotic spanking.
 Spanking implements which are commonly used within erotic spanking are a reflection of the traditional spanking implements that were/are used in corporal punishment more broadly.
-Common and traditional spanking implements include those which have been specifically manufactured for such purpose (i.e. the cane, spanking paddle, strap/tawse, and martinet) and those which have been adapted/improvised from available items (such as the plimsoll, carpet slipper, wooden spoon, hairbrush, bath brush, carpet beater, leather belt, riding crop, switch, and birch).
+Common and traditional spanking implements include those which have been specifically manufactured for such purpose (e.g., the cane, spanking paddle, strap/tawse, and martinet) and those which have been adapted/improvised from available items (e.g., the plimsoll, carpet slipper, wooden spoon, hairbrush, bath brush, carpet beater, leather belt, riding crop, switch, and birch).
 Other less common and atypical spanking implements include the (handle of a) feather duster (common, however, in China), fly swatter, flip-flop, wooden ruler, wooden yardstick, ping-pong paddle, hardcover book, and stinging nettles.

 Some spanking implements can be characterised as being either 'stingy' or 'thuddy'.
 Stingy implements (such as a rattan cane) produce a sharp and quick burning sensation which is mostly felt on the skin.
 Thuddy implements (such as a wooden paddle), in contrast, whilst not producing a stinging sensation penetrate deeper into tissue of the buttocks.
 As a general rule, the heavier a spanking implement is the greater thud it will produce.
 A person receiving an erotic spanking may have a preference for either a stingy or thuddy sensation.